•Place: Saratov, Russia. Located on the Volga River, approximately 450 miles southeast of Moscow

 •Institution: Saratov State University.
 Situated in the center of the city, Saratov State University (Саратовский Государственный Университет им. Чернышевского) is one of the oldest universities in Russia.
 During the year 2010 Saratov University was awarded the prestigious title "National Research University of the Russian Federation" (Национальный Исследовательский Университет Российской Федерации).

-•Dates: June 14 (depart USA) - approx. August 1, 2013* (depart Russia).
-Click to see Summer 2013 Itinerary for a more specific idea of overall scheduling and organization.
+•Dates (approximate): June 16 (depart USA) - July 26, 2017 (depart Russia).
+Click to see Summer 2016 Itinerary for a more specific idea of overall scheduling and organization.

-*If you choose to do just the "Basic Program" your departure may be earlier than stated above -- probably July 22 or 23 from Moscow.
+*If you choose to do just the "Basic Program" your departure may be earlier than stated above -- probably between July 16 and July 23 from Moscow.

 Personal Spending Money: $200-$500